For a totally unique area to explore, check out the bustling District 5 in Ho Chi Minh City!

 Or if you’d prefer, this is the motorbike version!
 Book here

-Saigon Unseen & Street Food Tour with Student
+Saigon Unseen & Street Food Tour with a Student

 This one is another tour that includes District 5.
 It also covers Districts 1, 3, 4, and 10 with lots of cool, lesser known spots around Saigon.
 A lot of these places I haven’t actually been either!
 Book here

 Stay in District 5?

 I mean I think you can but I’d recommend staying in nearby District 1 or 3 more.
 They’re much more central for your HCMC sightseeing vs. District 5.
 For longer term, I’d stay at this nice Airbnb which is where I spent my first 3 months!
 It’s super central (I used to run around Independence Palace) and across the street from a grocery store.
 If you’re only here for a few days, stay at either the chic Odys Boutique Hotel or the trendy Hammock Hotel.